osirixgrpc/osirixgrpc/docs/docs/contributing/CONTRIBUTING.md

   hot-fix applied during user testing.
 No new features will be accepted during this phase.

 Once all tests are complete, the `dev` branch is merged with `main`, and the software remains a beta release for an incubation period of 2 months, before being fully released.
-During this period, on;y hotfixes may be made.
-It provides us with some buffer to perform tests on the main branch.
+During this period, only hotfixes may be made with no change to the core infrastructure (i.e. nomenclature to remain consistent).
+This provides us with some buffer to perform tests on the main branch and obtain feedback from external users.

-Any release with `major` = 0 means that we may make subtle changes to the technology prior to 1.0.0.
+Any release with `major` = 0 means that we may make subtle changes to the technology prior to 1.0.0 (i.e. no promises!).

 ![OsiriXgrpc version control](../assets/osirixgrpc.drawio.svg)